 "Declined" (= transaction declined).

-When the order is created, appropriate order notifications are sent to the buyer's email addresses and the store’s orders department following your store’s Store setup -> Email notifications configuration (see more info about email configuration in Email Notifications).
-When the payment’s status in Amazon Pay transitions as a part of the payment process (for example, when you capture a previously authorized amount or issue a refund), appropriate notifications are sent.
+Your online store sends appropriate notifications on the order creation to the buyer's email addresses and the store's orders department following the Store Setup -> Email Notifications configuration (see more info about email configuration in Email Notifications).
+In addition, when the payment's status in Amazon Pay transitions as a part of the payment process (for example, when you capture a previously authorized amount or issue a refund), appropriate notifications are sent.